XapiMa/webstachk/README.md

   -o string
     	output file path.
 If not set, it will be output to standard output -t string
-    	path to target.csv (default "In the same directory as the executable file") -v	show verbose
+    	path to config.csv (default "In the same directory as the executable file") -v	show verbose
 ```